 A few times a year, we at Food for the Hungry (FH) send you a letter from your sponsored child.
 They typically tell you about their favorite classes, their hobbies, their family.
 Then they usually will ask you a question.
 That’s one prompt for your response, but what else is there to say?
 And what about the times where you want to write a letter on your own?

-Maybe child sponsorship can feel tricky for you at times, because you’re not sure how you can relate to this person across the globe (or is that just me?).
-You don’t want to talk about material things in too much detail, like your new house or car purchase..
+Maybe child sponsorship can feel tricky for you at times because you’re not sure how you can relate to this person across the globe (or is that just me?).
+You don’t want to talk about material things in too much detail, like your new house or car purchase.
 If you go too much in detail about your struggles or pains, that could border on inappropriate.
-Your sponsored child can’t or doesn’t watch the same TV shows and movies as you do either, so no use comparing your favorites like you do with your friends.
+Your sponsored child can’t or doesn’t watch the same TV shows and movies as you do either, so no use comparing your favorites as you do with your friends.

 But there are still so many things you can talk about in your child sponsorship letters!

 Here are 5 Things to Include in Your Next Letter

 A child in Ethiopia holds up a drawing and family photo he received from his sponsor.

 Tell your sponsored child about you and your family (and send photos!)